Content Moderation & RLHF Services for Safer AI

 Quality review by annotators trained in context detection

-Chatbots & AI assistants — Automatic blocking or reformulation of responses generated at risk
+Chatbots & AI assistants — Automatic blocking or reformulation of high-risk generated responses

 Pre-publication moderation — Monitoring of outputs generated by text-to-text or text-to-image models

-Anti-toxicity filter training — Improving conversational security in AI systems
+Anti-toxicity filter training — Improving conversational safety in AI systems

 Inappropriate content

-Locate, annotate, and control responses produced by AI systems that may contain items shocking, offensive, vulgar or inappropriate to the context of use.
+Locate, annotate, and control responses produced by AI systems that may contain shocking, offensive, vulgar or contextually inappropriate material.

 Definition of risky content categories (vulgarity, suggested nudity, sensitive remarks, sexual insinuations, etc.)